 For larger quantities, the American Institute of Baking recommends that raisins be placed in a trough or tank with a screened bottom opening for draining the water.
 Completely cover the raisins with water at 75° to 80°F and then, drain.
 Close the drain to retain leached solids and cover the trough or tank and allow the raisins to absorb the surface water for at least 4 hours or overnight.
 Longer periods may over condition and release more solids from the raisins.
 Any remaining liquid should be added to the dough as part of the liquid component in the formula.
 Do not condition raisins in excessively hot water.
 For best results, raisins should be about 75°F at the end of the process.

 The Right Raisin for the product – California Seedless Raisins are available in a variety of sizes appropriate for bakers.
-These include mini small raisins, small raisins, select raisins, and jumbo raisins.
+These include small raisins, select raisins and mixed raisins.
 Different packers have different terms to describe size but, for the most part, California Raisins are sized either by count per lb or kilo or by screen size.
 Specify screen size if a special size is important and integration throughout the product is required.
 Golden raisins, Zante currants and other dried grape varieties are also available for specialized applications.
 Contact a California Raisin Packer for more information.

 California Raisins are shipped in poly-lined boxes.
 They are available in bulk packages of 13.6 kg (30 lbs) and other size cartons.
 This is ideal for purchase by a full container load of approximately 17 metric tons per 20-foot container, where 1,250 to 1,800 cases may be loaded depending on the carton size.
 California Raisins are available in a variety of snack and consumer packs, too.
 Most bakers purchase California Raisins in 25 or 30-lbs cases.